unbit/uwsgi-docs/articles/TheArtOfGracefulReloading.rst

 Instances will 'subscribe' to the fastrouter that will pass requests from nginx to them, load balancing and constantly monitoring all of them.

-Subscriptions are simple udp packets that instruct the fastrouter about which domain map to which instance/instances
+Subscriptions are simple udp packets that instruct the fastrouter about which domain maps to which instance/instances

 As you can subscribe, you can unsubscribe too, and this is where the magic happens: